michael8411/ScoutingWeb/README.md

 # 2023 Dynamic Layout Scouting App

 This repository contains **Team 624’s 2023 Scouting Web App**, a Vue 3 and TypeScript project that showcases **modular component management**, **real-time syncing**, and **Firebase** integration.
-The goal is to allow an administrator to dynamically add, remove, and rearrange UI components—without redeploying the site—so that non-admin users see layout changes instantly.
+The goal is to allow an administrator to dynamically add, remove, and rearrange UI components without redeploying the site so that non-admin users see layout changes instantly.
 This approach is designed to streamline **FRC scouting** while demonstrating an advanced web architecture.

 ---